gravitational/teleport/docs/4.1/concepts/basics.md

 This doc will introduce the basic concepts of teleport so you can get started managing access!

 First, get to know the components of Teleport.
 Teleport uses three different services which work together to make Teleport go: **Nodes**, **Auth**, and **Proxy**.
-It will be important to understand what each of these services do, however,
+It will be important to understand what each of these services do.

-- **Teleport Nodes** are servers which can be accessed remotely via Teleport Auth.
+- **Teleport Nodes** are stateless servers which can be accessed remotely via Teleport Auth.
 The Teleport Node service runs on a machine and is similar to the `sshd` daemon you may be familiar with.
 In some setups it might make sense to replace `sshd` entirely.
 Users can log in to a Node with the regular ol' `ssh` or `tsh ssh` or via a web browser through the Teleport Proxy UI.
-- **Teleport Auth** stores user accounts and does authentication and authorization for every Node and every user in a cluster.
-The Auth service maintains a database of users & credentials in local storage or using a configured storage destination.
+- **Teleport Auth** stores user account data and does authentication and authorization for every Node and every user in a cluster.
+The Auth Service also acts as the certificate authority (CA) of the cluster.
+The Auth service maintains state using a database of users, credentials, certificates, and audit logs.
+The default storage location is `/var/lib/teleport` or an [admin-configured storage destination](../guides/production#storage).
 - **Teleport Proxy** receives all user requests and forwards data to the other two Teleport services: Node and Auth.
 The Teleport Proxy forwards user credentials to the Auth Service and creates connections to a requested Node after successful authentication.
 The Proxy also serves a Web UI which can be used to view Nodes and Users,and interact with recorded and active sessions.

 ## **Teleport Overview**